 SJWMD may wish to re-delineate the watershed that drains to Lake Prevatt to include areas that drain to Lake McCoy (Figure 5) and Lake Coroni (Figure 6).
-This re-delineation will conform to observations made by Manager Brooks, that water from Lake Coroni periodically flows to Lake Prevatt.
+This re-delineation will conform to observations made by Manager Brooks, that water from Lake Coroni periodically or episodically flows to Lake Prevatt from Lake Coroni.
 SJRWMD may wish to inform this re-delineation with Professional Engineering Consultants (1997a) and select environmental resource permits (Table 1).